microsoft/sqlworkshops-sql2022workshop/sql2022workshop/03_BuiltinQueryIntelligence.md

 Optimized plan forcing is a new capability in SQL Server 2022 intended to reduce the time it takes to compile certain queries if the query plan is forced in Query Store.

 Some queries by their nature can take a significant amount of time to compile.
 Optimized plan forcing provides a method to reduce the time it takes to compile a query by storing in the Query Store *compilation steps* for eligible queries that have query plans that are forced in the Query Store.
 Query plan forcing allows you to lock in a query plan for a specific query.
 The next time a query needs to be compiled that has optimized plan forcing enabled, compilation steps are used to significantly accelerate the compile phase to execute a query.
 You can learn more about Optimized Plan Forcing at https://learn.microsoft.com/sql/relational-databases/performance/optimized-plan-forcing-query-store.

+<p style="border-bottom: 1px solid lightgrey;"></p>

 ## SQL Server 2022 additional capabilities using dbcompat 140 or greater

 You can get additional Intelligent Query Processing capabilities to enhance memory grant feedback in SQL Server 2022 if you are using dbcompat 140 or greater.
+This includes **Memory Grant Percentiles** and **Memory Grant Feedback**.
 Memory grant feedback was introduced in SQL Server 2017 (batch mode) and SQL Server 2019 (row mode).
 Memory grant feedback is a mechanism where the query processor will *learn* from execution feedback to adjust a memory grant for further executions thereby avoiding or reducing tempdb spills and RESOURCE_SEMAPHORE waits.

 <p style="border-bottom: 1px solid lightgrey;"></p>